Auto Lotto Processor Review

 Who Is Behind Auto Lotto Processor?

 Richard Lustig’s name has been mentioned in this review multiple times already.
-To paint a complete picture about who he is and what he does, we’ll have to take a look at his history.
+To paint a complete picture of who he is and what he does, we’ll have to take a look at his history.

 Richard Lustig became famous in 1993 when he won the lottery for the first time.
 Since then, he has won a total of seven times.
 He won both lotteries and scratchcard games.
 The total sum of prizes he accumulated through the years is 1.047 million dollars.

 There is nothing revolutionary about the formula Lustig uses to win.
 In fact, he has mentioned it several times in interviews.
 The information is also featured in the book that he wrote in 2013 (still available on Amazon and you may want to go through the reviews – some of them are hilarious).
-Lustig buys multiple tickets, plays the same numbers and never misses a drawing.
+Lustig buys multiple tickets, plays the same numbers, and never misses a drawing.
 When playing scratch games, he acquires an entire batch of tickets from a retail venue.

 So many statisticians have already confirmed that this approach will lead to winning – multiple entries increase the odds of claiming a prize.
 The prize, however, could be much lower than the amount invested in participation.